 In my cooking classes, I’m often asked what’s the difference between Shepherd’s pie and Cottage Pie.
-These two British classics keep company with the likes of Bangers & mash and Fish & chips.
-Growing up we often had cottage pie but Shepherd’s pie, was a rarity.
-Shepherd’s pie is made with lamb, almost like an upscaled cottage pie, but richer than the latter, which consists of ground beef.
+These two British classics keep company with the likes of Bangers & mash or Fish & chips.
+Growing up we often had cottage pie for supper but Shepherd’s pie was reserved for special occasions.
+Traditionally, cottage pie is made with ground beef, while Shepherd’s pie uses lamb.
+The savoury gravy flavour is balanced by the sweet fattiness of the lamb and buttery mashed potato topping.

 Food in the 70’s was cheap and cheerful which meant that lamb rarely made it onto our dinner table, let alone into a pie!
 Forty years later, I’m married to a Liverpudlian and so, Shepherd’s pie was bound to make it onto the menu.
 I had no family recipe to reference, so this is my take on it.
 I make it with brown sauce and Worcestershire.
 It’s deeply savoury and completely delicious.
 We call it Bibby’s Shepherd’s pie.